Sixth and final construction worker recovered from Baltimore Key Bridge collapse site

 BALTIMORE - The body of the sixth and final construction worker was recovered Tuesday from the Key Bridge wreckage site, bringing an end to the weeks-long recovery effort.

-Jose Mynor Lopez, 37, from Baltimore, was confirmed as the last of the construction workers recovered from the March 26 bridge collapse.
+Jose Mynor Lopez, 37, was confirmed as the last of the construction workers recovered from the March 26 bridge collapse.

 Lopez was born in Guatemala and moved to the United States for a better life.
 The father lived in Dundalk with his wife.